DrewEaster/jester/README.md

 You'll notice that we receive a `CommandContext` to which we respond with the event (or events) we wish to emit as a result of handling the command.
 If handling a command results in some kind of business logic error, you can respond with `ctx.error(Throwable error)` instead of responding with events.

-You'll notice that we don't modify the enclosing aggregate's state within the command handler.
+We don't modify the enclosing aggregate's state within the command handler.
 This is the responsibility of an event handler.

 ##### Event handlers